brownkat6/katrinarbrown/docs/reading.md

 - *Living a Life of Fire*
 - *America's Pastor*
 - *Superfood Smoothies: 100 Delicious, Energizing and Nutrient-Dense Recipes*
-- *Best State Every.
+- *Best State Ever.
 A florida man defends his homeland*
 - *Dave Barry Slept Here: A Sort of History of the United States*
 - *Morning after the Revolution*
 - *Bad Therapy: Why the kids aren't growing up*